To study the modification of root

 Common examples of plants showing respiratory roots are Heritiera Rhizophora, etc.

-Cuscutta is a parasitic plant which develops fine spine-like roots known as sucking roots or Hautoria.
+Cuscuta is a parasitic plant which develops fine spine-like roots known as sucking roots or Haustoria.
 These roots arise from the stem and penetrate the small adventitious rootlets into the host plant and absorb nutrients from it.

 Some of the plant roots are modified to provide mechanical support.

 These roots grow vertically downwards from heavy horizontal branches of the Banyan tree and give mechanical support to them.
 Since the prop root is developed from the stem and not from the radicle these roots are modified adventitious roots.

 Stilt roots of Sugarcane and Maize are supporting roots which arise from the lower nodes of the stem.
 These roots grow downwards and penetrate the soil and provide mechanical support to the plant.

 Some climbers can climb up their supports as adventitious roots growing from the nodes of the frail climber twine round and clasp the support as if the climber has been tied to the support at those points.
 Common examples are to be found in the aroid Scindapsus officinalis, the betel vine , black pepper etc.

 Epiphytes like orchids cling to their support by means of special clinging roots which enter the crevices of the support and fix the epiphyte.
 Clinging roots may carry on some absorption but are different from the specialised aerial absorbing roots.